inspirezuza/PianoButLDR/README.md

 # PianoButLDR

-## Project description
 ### This project has been made for
-* Course name : 01204114-65 Introduction to Computer Hardware Development
+* 01204114-65 Introduction to Computer Hardware Development
 * Department of Computer Engineering, Faculty of Engineering
 * Kasetsart University